Want to come out of school with a debt-free college degree?

-Of course, those tests will have content that relates to what you should have learned in high school the tests themselves do not actually test high school knowledge.
+Remember, while those tests will have content that relates to what you should have learned in high school, the tests themselves do not actually test high school knowledge.

-All you need to do is have a strategy based on the length -of time between now and the projected start date.
+All you need to do is have a strategy based on the time you have between now and the projected start date.

 With the right preparation and practice, you can achieve your desired score.

-If you’re after awards, bursaries, scholarships, room and board, cash injections, and even more, then I can almost guarantee you there will be many you can apply for.
+If you’re after awards, bursaries, scholarships, room and board, cash injections, etc., I can guarantee you there will be many you can apply for.

-You may find a number that are exactly the right fit for you.
+You may find a number that is exactly the right fit for you.